reklamupdev/reklamup-admob-adapter.ios/README.md

 ### CocoaPods

 [CocoaPods](https://cocoapods.org) is a dependency manager.
 For usage and installation instructions, visit their website.
-To integrate AdmostFairAds using CocoaPods, specify it in your `Podfile`:
+To integrate ReklamupAdapterAdmob using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'ReklamupAdmobAdapter', '~> 1.0'